The Privacy, Data Protection and Cybersecurity Law Review: Indonesia

 Generally, MCI 20/2016 stipulates that the retention period for personal data in an electronic system be a minimum of five years if there are no specific sectoral regulations that stipulate otherwise.

-The DPR is in the middle of finalising the PDP Bill and is aiming to enact the law by the end of 2020.
+The DPR is in the middle of finalising the PDP Bill.
+Many expect that the PDP Bill will be passed in the next couple of months.
 The PDP Bill will serve as an umbrella law to ensure the protection of personal data, especially in this digital economy era with its vast development of information and technology.
 The PDP Bill may provide a two-year grace period, to allow existing ESPs that have been actively processing personal data to fully comply with all the requirements stipulated under the PDP Bill.

-The PDP Bill will play a vital role in the protection of personal data as it will encourage and strengthen the position of the national telecommunication and technology industry, as well as development of the Indonesian economy in general.
+The PDP Bill will play a vital role in the protection of personal data as it will encourage and strengthen the position of the national telecommunications and technology industry, as well as development of the Indonesian economy in general.
 Being the first personal data protection law in Indonesia, the PDP Bill will provide strict conditions and obligations to data controllers and processors regarding the collection and processing of personal data.
 Compliance with the PDP Bill shall ensure protection of consumers' data, which could increase the element of trust that consumers have in companies.
-As the enactment of the PDP Bill is only months away, companies should start to prepare for compliance with the Bill.
+As the enactment of the PDP Bill remains unclear due to a deadlock on supervisory authority matters, companies will have longer to prepare for compliance with the Bill.

 It is still unclear how the PDP Bill, if enacted, will interact with other jurisdictions' personal data, especially the GDPR and the California Consumer Privacy Act (CCPA), regarding cross-border transfers and multi-jurisdiction operations – especially with the recent Data Protection Commission v.
 Facebook Ireland decision of the Court of Justice of the European Union, which adds an extra layer of requirement on cross-border transfers from the EU to third-party countries.
 Indonesia may be required to provide an adequate level of protection before any transfer can happen, potentially hampering the multi-jurisdiction operations of data controllers and processors.
 Meanwhile, for the CCPA, the impact remains to be seen since its applicability scope is quite limited and the enforcement actions were only initiated in July 2020.

-1 Danny Kobrata is a partner, Bhredipta Socarana is a senior associate and Rahma Atika is an associate at K&K Advocates.
+1 Danny Kobrata is a partner and Rahma Atika is an associate at K&K Advocates.

 2 Haryanto A and Briantika A, 'Polisi Tangkap Penjual Data Nasabah Dan Data Kependudukan' (15 August 2019) https://tirto.id/polisi-tangkap-penjual-data-nasabah-dan-data-kependudukan-egmx, accessed 20 July 2020.